omartiffer/omartiffer/git-quick-reference.md

 `git config --list` - Show all git configuration values.

+`git config --list --show-scope` - Show all git configuration values and the scope (level) where they are defined.

-`git config --list --show-origin` - Show all git configuration values and the file (level) where they are defined.
+`git config --list --show-origin` - Show all git configuration values and the file where they are defined.

 `git config <section>.<key>` - Show the value for the specified configuration section and key.

-`git config --local|--global|--system --unset <section>.<key>` - Remove value for the specified key in the specified section at the specified level.
+`git config --local|--global|--system --unset <section>.<key>` - Remove the value for the specified key in the specified section at the specified level.

+`git config --local|--global|--system --remove-section <section_name>` - Remove the specified configuration section at the specified level.

-`git config --local|--global|--system --edit` - Edit configuration at the specified level (opens up the corresponding configuraion file in the default editor).
+`git config --local|--global|--system --edit` - Edit configuration at the specified level (opens up the corresponding configuraion file on the default editor).

 `git config --local|--global|--system --remove-section <section>` - Remove the specified section at the specified level.